Morgan Silver Dollar Value Guide

 New OrleansO1879–1904Variable quality; some significant dates

-San FranciscoS1878–1904Generally well-struck; some key dates; S-mint coins highly regarded in high grades
+San FranciscoS1878–1904Generally well-struck; S-mint coins highly regarded in high grades

-Carson CityCC1878–1893Lowest mintages overall; most valuable as a group; CC closed permanently in 1893
+Carson CityCC1878–1893Lowest mintages overall; most valuable as a group

 DenverD1921 onlyCommon β€” one year only; value near melt in circulated grades